zhendrikse/science/astrophysics/keplers_law.md

     cube of the length of the ellipses semi-major axis is proportional to the square of the period of the orbit.

+This app plots the orbit of a planet in an eccentric orbit to illustrate the sweeping out of equal areas in equal times, with sun at focus.
+The eccentricity of the orbit is random and determined by the initial velocity.
+The program uses normalised units ($G =1$).

 {% include_relative code/KeplersLaw.html %}

+Download the [keplers_law.py](code/keplers_law.py) source code

 {% include share_buttons.html %}